-L Brands, in partnership with the United States Environmental Protection Agency (U.S. EPA), established a baseline inventory in 2009 and set our greenhouse gas (GHG) reduction goal in June of 2010.
-L Brands pledged to reduce Scope 1 and Scope 2 GHG emissions for United States operations by 3 percent from 2007 to 2014.
-In February 2013, L Brands was recognized by the U.S. EPA at the Climate Leadership Awards event held in Washington, D.C., for achieving our greenhouse gas emissions reduction goal two years early (2012)..
+L Brands, in partnership with the United States Environmental Protection Agency (U.S. EPA), established a baseline greenhouse gas (GHG) inventory in 2009.
+Shortly thereafter, we set a GHG reduction goal which we achieved and for which we were recognized by the U.S. EPA.
+Over the last decade, we have achieved a three percent reduction in GHG emissions and have reduced our greenhouse gas emissions by more than 26,000 metric tons (CO2e).
 We are committed to continuing to reduce our total GHG emissions through projects that improve efficiency and conserve energy and fossil fuels.

 Since 2007, L Brands has been participating in the CDP (formerly the Carbon Disclosure Project) by completing and submitting the annual corporate climate change questionnaire, the format in which participants document the carbon generated by their activities and operations as well as their climate strategy.
 View L Brands' most recent response to the CDP.

 Our efforts in our stores:

 - Since 2014, we have replaced higher wattage lamps in approximately 1,671 stores with lower wattage, more efficient LED lamps;

 - Construct new stores with more efficient lighting technology, including highly efficient LEDs.

-Our efforts in home offices and distribution centers:
+Our efforts in home offices and distribution centers include:

 - In 2015, we completed the construction of a new distribution center in New Albany, Ohio (a suburb of Columbus).
 We incorporated efficient design principles in the construction of the building, which allowed us to reduce the building’s annual energy consumption by approximately 1.7 million kWh, compared to baseline values.

 - Between 2013 and 2015, we upgraded the exterior lighting, including walking path, roadway and parking lot lighting, at both of our main Columbus-based campuses with brighter, more efficient lighting, saving more than 260,000 kWh annually.

 - In 2013, we completed the second phase of a major lighting upgrade of all of our Columbus home office locations.
 Combined with the first phase of the project, this lighting upgrade project reduced our annual electricity consumption by an estimated 9 million kWh.